Loukyam

 The film was launched formally on 11 April 2014 at Film Nagar in Hyderabad.
 The film released worldwide on 26 September 2014, to a positive critical reception.
-It was successful at the box-office, earning distributors a share of ₹21.6 crore.
+It was a blockbuster at the box-office, grossing over ₹41.55 crore and earning a distributor's share of ₹21.6 crore.
 The film won Nandi Award for Best Popular Feature Film.
 It was remade in Bengali as Besh Korechi Prem Korechi, Kannada as Ram-Leela and Tamil as Sakka Podu Podu Raja.
 The film was later dubbed in Hindi as Ek Khiladi.